 Before the official announcement, Paul McCartney and Ringo Starr teased the release of a new set of anthologies.

 There was a countdown of 1-4 which included portions of photos from the original Anthologies collection.
 Of course the big news is that there is a 4th collection to go with the original three.
 The first three anthologies are remastered (but not remixed), and the fourth one adds more songs and outtakes from throughout The Beatles time together.
-Owners of the original set are wondering if Anthology 4 will be sold separately, but it doesn’t look that way so far.
+Owners of the original set were wondering if Anthology 4 will be sold separately, and after giving the entire set some time for pre-orders, Apple made the 2-CD or 3-LP Anthology 4 available on its own.
 (The track list for #4 is farther below in the article.)

-Here’s how the sets look in The Beatles online store…the regular CD & Vinyl sets, and two slightly higher-priced sets with Photo Art Cards.
+Here’s how the sets look in The Beatles online store…the regular 8-CD & 12-LP sets, and two slightly higher-priced sets with Photo Art Cards.

 (The cards are underwhelming…$10 more with CDs, $25 with vinyl.)